 Please visit Line's full academic profile for more information on her work.

-Dr. Simon Turner
+Prof. Simon Turner

-Dean.
-Hamudi Majamba
+Prof. Hamudi Majamba

 South Team Leader

-Hamudi Majamba is an Associate Professor of Law and the Dean of the School of Law at the University of Dar es Salaam.
+Hamudi Majamba is an Associate Professor of Law and the former Dean of the School of Law at the University of Dar es Salaam.
 Trained in law in the United States and Tanzania, Majamba has significantly contributed to the legal profession in Tanzania.
 Much of his work specializes in environmental and minority law and he has leading publications in legal drafting, research, and constitutional law.
 His research focuses on legislative processes and the legislation of natural resources in relation to conservation and resource extraction in Tanzania and East Africa more broadly.

 To find out more about his work please visit his full academic profile.